AFLplusplus/AFLplusplus/instrumentation/README.lto.md

 generated and put into the target binary.
 This dictionary is transfered to afl-fuzz on start.
 This improves coverage statistically by 5-10% :)

+Note that if for any reason you do not want to use the autodictionary feature then just set the environment variable `AFL_NO_AUTODICT` when starting afl-fuzz.

 ## Fixed memory map

-To speed up fuzzing, it is possible to set a fixed shared memory map.
+To speed up fuzzing a little bit more, it is possible to set a fixed shared memory map.
 Recommended is the value 0x10000.

 In most cases this will work without any problems.
 However if a target uses early constructors, ifuncs or a deferred forkserver this can crash the target.

-On unusual operating systems/processors/kernels or weird libraries this might fail so to change the fixed address at compile time set AFL_LLVM_MAP_ADDR with a better value (a value of 0 or empty sets the map address to be dynamic - the original afl way, which is slower).
+Also on unusual operating systems/processors/kernels or weird libraries the recommended 0x10000 address might not work, so then change the fixed address.

+To enable this feature set AFL_LLVM_MAP_ADDR with the address.

 ## Document edge IDs